-(ii) Major customer
+(ii) Major customers

-In 2010 as well as in 2009 there were no customers which represent more than 10% of the Group's total revenue or any of the segments' revenue.
+In 2011 as well as in 2010 there were no customers which represent more than 10% of the Group's total revenue, or any of the segment's revenue.
 Russia and Ukraine revenue is predominantly generated from customers within the respective country.